 chronology of actions taken by the VR staff member and contractor to address the issue.

-VR staff members use the TWC Vendor Performance Report to document issues of performance or noncompliance, or issues with an invoice.
+VR staff members use the TWC 1303 Contractor Performance Report to document issues of performance or noncompliance, or recurring issues with contractor invoices.
 The form can also be used to document exceptionally good contractor performance.
+The TWC 1303 Contractor Performance Report is for TWC use only.

+Use the form VR3460 Vendor Invoice Additional Data Request to request information missing from a specific invoice.

-The TWC Vendor Performance Report is for TWC use only.When the contract manager is notified of a contractor's performance issue, he or she takes appropriate action and can request a remedial action review.
+When the contract manager is notified of a contractor's performance issue, he or she takes appropriate action and can request a remedial action review.

-Refer to the following sections in the Customer Processes and Procedures Manual (CPPM) (Word) for examples of what may constitute a significant issue:

-CPPM Chapter 8: Monitoring Contracts for Customer Goods and Services, 8.5.2 Findings Identified During a Monitoring Review

-CPPM Chapter 7: Customer Contract Maintenance and Management, 7.13 Contractor Payment Issues

-CPPM Chapter 10: Customer Contract Remedial Action Reviews, Adverse Actions, Appeals, Requests for Reconsideration, Claims for Breach of Contract, and Vendor Performance Tracking System (VPTS), 10.1.1 Remedial Actions

 …